heinrich5991/libtw2/doc/map.md

         [3] name: I32String

 - both Vanilla and DDNet are at `version` = 3
-- `start_layer` and `num_layers` tell you which layers belong to this group, obviously groups are not allowed to overlap
+- `start_layer` and `num_layers` tell you which layers belong to this group.
+Obviously groups are not allowed to overlap
 - the 'Game' group, which is the only one that is allowed to hold physics layers, should have every field zeroed, only `x_parallax` and `y_parallax` should each be 100 and the `name` should be "Game"
 - all maps must have a 'Game' group, since every map must have a 'Game' layer which can only be in the 'Game' group